-Aaron is an Assistant Professor of Communication at Saint Mary’s College of California.
+Aaron Sachs is an Assistant Professor of Communication at Saint Mary’s College of California.
 He holds a PhD in Media Studies from the University of Iowa, and his work focuses on the intersection of media, technology, and culture with a particular concern for issues of race, gender, sexuality, and class.
 He wrote his dissertation on film representations of hip-hop in the 1980s and has published non-fiction narratives about growing up as a COLAGEr.
 Born with the help of anonymous donor insemination, Aaron was raised by lesbian moms in Berkeley, CA. After his parents separated, one mother came-out as bisexual and was involved with a man until 2007.
 In 2004, Aaron was contacted by his donor and the two remain in touch.
-Aaron is Chair Emeritus of the Board of Directors and serves on the Membership Committee.
+Aaron is Chair Emeritus of the Board of Directors.

-Mercy is a recent graduate from the University of Chicago’s Harris School of Public Policy.
+Mercy Sanchez is a recent graduate from the University of Chicago’s Harris School of Public Policy.
 She was awarded an Erikson Fellowship, which she used to support Urban Health Initiative’s efforts to transform healthcare on Chicago’s South Side.
 Prior to graduate school, Mercy worked for several years in Los Angeles as a Research Associate with an education-consulting firm, committed to turning around low-performing schools and districts in California.
 She was raised in California’s Central Valley in a very open and loving family.
 As a child, Mercy was raised extremely cognizant of social justice issues through her family’s involvement in both the United Farm Workers and the LGBTQ movement towards equality.
-She presently lives in Chicago with her partner, Marlaina, dogs, Juan Carlos and John Ross and cat, Mee-nu.
-Mercy co-chairs the Development Committee.
+She presently lives in Chicago with her partner, Marlaina.

 Tommy Tseng, Los Angeles, CA

-Tommy Tseng is the program manager at API Equality-LA where he directs ongoing research and oversees communications activities.
+Tommy Tseng is a field representative for Congresswoman Judy Chu.
+Tommy formerly served as the program manager at API Equality-LA, a grassroots coalition advancing LGBT rights in Asian American communities, where he directs ongoing research and oversees communications activities.
 Since 2003, he has worked for labor unions, political campaigns, and other issue campaigns.
 He has served as the Editor-in-Chief for the Harvard Journal of Asian American Policy Review and Editor for the LGBTQ Policy Journal of Harvard Kennedy School.
 His research interests include LGBT human rights, public perception of LGBT people, and Asian American political participation.
 Tommy received his Master in Public Policy from the John F. Kennedy School of Government at Harvard University and his Bachelor of Arts in Political Science from University of California, Los Angeles.
-Tommy serves on the Development Committee.